Binds a rule to a column or to an alias data type.

 When you bind a rule to a column, related information is added to the sys.columns table.
 When you bind a rule to an alias data type, related information is added to the sys.types table.

-To bind a rule to a table column, requires ALTER permission on the table.
-To bind a rule to an alias data type, requires CONTROL permission on the alias data type, or ALTER permission on the schema to which the type belongs.
+To bind a rule to a table column, you must have ALTER permission on the table.
+CONTROL permission on the alias data type, or ALTER permission on the schema to which the type belongs, is required to bind a rule to an alias data type.

 A. Binding a rule to a column